arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges27.md

 ### Runtime endpoints manipulation API

-The following HTTP REST API methods for runtime manipulation of server endpoints have been removed in ArangoDB 2.7:
+The following HTTP RESTful API methods for runtime manipulation of server endpoints have been removed in ArangoDB 2.7:

 * POST `/_api/endpoint`: to dynamically add an endpoint while the server was running